Everything PR News

 Ancillary cannabis businesses.
 Companies serving the cannabis industry without touching the plant — software, packaging, finance, security, equipment.

 Public affairs and policy advocacy.
-A discipline category unto itself given the legislative pace.
+A discipline category unto itself given the legislative pace and the active DEA rulemaking process.

 The Modern Cannabis Communications Stack